14DF397FCA/shared_function/README.md

 See examples for details.

-# Class for with PostgreSQL, based on psycopg2
+# Class for work with PostgreSQL, based on psycopg2
 New simple (saved in file pypsql.py) class for with PostgreSQL from Python3.
 See pysql_examples.py for details.
+* Property "connected" is True when connection established.

 # Required packages
 dateutils, calendar, psycopg2, datetime